 Job Classification Service

-Starting from your current job descriptions, HR policies, and strategic priorities, we assess how work is organized today and how roles are actually experienced across the organization.
-We then create a classification framework that defines levels, criteria (such as scope of responsibility, decision-making, and knowledge requirements), and recommended titles for each position.
-That framework becomes the backbone for equitable pay, transparent career pathways, and consistent promotion decisions.
-Throughout, we center Edgility Talent Partners’ pillars of equity—Clarity & Transparency, Fairness & Consistency, and Inclusion & Belonging—so your new job classification system supports trust rather than confusion.
+We start from your current job descriptions, HR policies, and strategic priorities, assess how work is organized and experienced across the organization, and create a classification framework that defines levels, criteria (scope of responsibility, decision-making authority, knowledge requirements), and recommended titles for each position.
+That framework becomes the backbone for competitive and equitable pay, transparent career pathways, and consistent promotion decisions.
+It also becomes your recruiting advantage: clear, well-leveled roles are easier to sell to candidates and harder for competitors to undercut.

-Because we are former nonprofit leaders ourselves, we understand the blurry titles, hybrid roles, and legacy structures that often stand in the way of equity.
-We show up as partners—listening closely, pressure-testing scenarios with your team, and co-creating a classification framework that is both rigorous and flexible enough to grow with your organization.
+Because we are former nonprofit and school leaders ourselves, we understand the hybrid roles, title inflation, and workarounds that accumulate over time.
+We show up as partners — listening closely, pressure-testing scenarios with your team, and co-creating a classification system that is rigorous, flexible enough to grow with you, and grounded in what your culture actually values.

 Who We Partner With on Job Classification

-- Chief People Officers, HR/People & Culture leaders, and compensation leads who are responsible for job architecture, salary structures, and internal equity.
+- CPOs, HR/People & Culture leaders, and compensation leads responsible for job architecture, salary structures, and internal equity.

-- Executive Directors/CEOs, COOs, and functional leaders who are navigating title creep, unclear roles, or rapid growth and need a consistent way to define positions and levels.
+- Executive Directors/CEOs, COOs, and functional leaders navigating title creep, unclear roles, or rapid growth who need a consistent, defensible way to define positions and levels.

 Our Process for Job Classification